 The chairman of the Gonski school funding review, David Gonski, has criticized the Commission of Audit recommendation to Government that his funding plan be abandoned.
 The following is an extract from his seminal Inaugural Jean Blackburn Oration given to the Australian College of Educators in Melbourne on 21 May 2014.
 The full speech is available below.

 The recommendations of the National Commission of Audit are disappointing in so far as they apply to school funding.
 While I am happy the commission specifically notes support for government investment in schooling, I am disappointed with their general commentary.
 Continue reading “Gonski on Gonski”

 It’s testing season in America, and regardless of how the students do, it’s clear who is already flunking the exams.

 Last week in New York, new standardized tests began rolling out across the state, and tens of thousands of families said “no dice.”

-The next round of NAPLAN tests is only a few weeks away.
+The 2014 NAPLAN tests are on in just four weeks.
 Save Our Schools is again collecting information on the impact of NAPLAN on students, teachers and schools.

 Tell us your stories and information about the effects of NAPLAN in your school.
 Use the “Contact Us” facility on the Save Our Schools website.
 If you would like to provide more detailed information and stories please contact us to arrange another address to send your information.
-Continue reading “Share Your NAPLAN Stories”
+Continue reading “What is Happening with NAPLAN in Your School?”